Genocs/genocs-library/src/Genocs.Auth/README_NUGET.md

 # .NET Core Auth client library

-This package contains a set of functionalities to handling authorization logic as JWT.
+This package contains a set of functionalities to handle authorization logic as JWT.
 First of all I have to say thanks to devmentors.

 The libraries are built using .NET9, .NET8, .NET7, .NET6.